MonetDB/MonetDB-PHP/protocol_doc/README.md

     Detection: the response starts with the `"^mapi:merovingian:"` string.

+- A request for a real redirect.
+See section [Redirect](#51-redirect---).

 ## 3.2.
 The Merovingian redirect

-The `Merovingian redirect` can be a real redirect, when the client is asked for connecting to a new host and port.
-For this see an example in section [Redirect](#51-redirect---).

-A more common case of the `Merovingian redirect` is a request for the repetition of the authentication process.
-It happens in the existing TCP connection.
+The `Merovingian redirect` is a request for the repetition of the authentication process.
+It happens in the existing TCP connection (contrary to a real [Redirect](#51-redirect---)).
 No new connections are created.
 This repetition is required only because of backward compatibility reasons.
 The first server challenge and response is from `monetdbd` (main server process), but it doesn't actually do an authentication, as it has no access to the databases that store the password hashes.
 The second authentication is a real one,